jhpark1013/blog/_posts/2022-06-24-days-18-to-26-booting-linux-kernel-on-virtual-machine-debug-logs.markdown

 date: 2022-06-24T14:42:14-04:00
 ---

-I've created a selftest for testing the new arp_accept test.
+I've created a selftest for testing the new arp_accept knob.
 I am currently trying to boot the new kernel (with the new arp_accept knob) on my qemu debian but am a little stuck here.
 The qemu won't load a stable kernel build either.
 I'm running debian on my qemu.

 I've tried 4 different ways of testing on virtual machine:
 1. booting on qemu with mbuto creating my initrd: mbuto -p kselftests -C net, mbuto -p kselftests -T net:arp_accept_test.sh -- these didn't work.